40thieves/webgl-world/writeup.md

 ## Advanced Computer Graphics and Vision

 The application draws a sphere planet, which is generated from several buffers.
 These buffers are populated in the `setUpGlobeBuffers` function, from two loops.
-The first loop populates the normal and position buffers, by looping through a number of sections vertically and horizontally and calculating the position and orientation of vertices in triangles.
+The first loop populates the normal and position buffers, by looping through a number of sections vertically and horizontally to calculate the position and orientation of vertices a triangle lattice.
 The number of sections is defined by the `n` and `m` variables, and the radius of the sphere is defined by `r`.

 ![Figure 1: Globe position buffer](assets/globe-buffer.png)